Skip to content

 A good Australian product shouldn’t vanish just because a policy mistake thinned out the people who made it.
 We’ve kept making cellulose the whole way through (in Tiaro, Queensland) and now we’re rebuilding the network region by region.

-Here’s my honest read on it: the multinationals would rather you keep buying batts (and replace them when rodents move in or they slump and gap in the roof) than have you switch to a seamless product that lasts the life of the house.
+Here’s how I read it: the multinationals would rather you keep buying batts (and replace them when rodents move in or they slump and gap in the roof) than have you switch to a seamless product that lasts the life of the house.
 Franchising lets us put local makers and installers back on the map, with our factory behind them.

 Second generation already on the tools.
 A family business rebuilding an Australian product the multinationals were happy to see disappear.